Ad valorem tax: Land value tax

-With land value taxes (LVT), which are still ad valorem taxes, just the value of the land itself is taxed.
+With land value taxes (LVT), which are a form of ad valorem tax, just the value of the land itself is taxed.
 Buildings, personal property and any kind of decoration are ignored by the following tax.
 LVT is different from other real estate taxes.
-Practically speaking, every jurisdiction collecting real estate property tax includes land value tax, since land value has a meaningful impact on the overall property value.
+Practically speaking, every jurisdiction collecting real estate property tax includes a land value tax, since land value has a meaningful impact on the overall property value.
 In 1879, Henry George published Progress and Poverty, by which he advocated a flat tax on lands based on the original unimproved value of the latters in their natural state, the "land value tax".
 George believed this tax was sufficient to support all government programs, being substantially a "single tax".

-The idea behind his thought was, instead of taxing labor and capital, to tax the rent of land and natural opportunities, in order to regain the rent for public use.
-He pointed out that in general, taxation will stifle production behavior: he thought that incomes taxation reduces people's motivation to earn an income, taxation of wheat reduces wheat production, and so on.
+The idea was, instead of taxing labor and capital, to tax the rent of land and natural opportunities, in order to regain the rent for public use.
+He pointed out that, in general, taxation will stifle production behavior: he thought that incomes taxation reduces people's motivation to earn an income, taxation of wheat reduces wheat production, and so on.
 However, taxing the value of unimproved land has different effects: it's possible to distinguish two different sources of value for a land, the natural value of the land and the value created by improving it (for example, by building value on the land).
 Since the value of unacquired land is not earned, neither land value nor land value tax will affect production behavior (Hooper 2008).